necx-org/nodes/template-node/index.md

 ## Basic Structure

 The basic structure of a node consists of a folder with the following:

-- index.md
+- `index.md`
-- exercises directory
+- `exercises/` directory
-- img directory
+- `img/` directory